p2panda/handbook/website/docs/specifications/namakemono/index.md

 ### Garbage Collection

-* Pruning only takes place locally, other peers do not need to be informed about this decision
+* Garbage collection only takes place locally, other peers do not need to be informed about this decision

 #### Operations